 5.3.3.
 Laws.
 Adherence to all applicable federal, state, and local laws and regulations, including the regulations of the OLCC, is required.

 5.4.1.
 Exceptions to this university standard may be made by the Athletics Director for athletic events, provided that they are documented and shared with Insurance and Risk Management Services.
 Other exceptions are considered on a case-by-case basis and may be granted by the Senior Associate Vice President for Administration, by the Chief Operations Officer for OSU-Cascades, in consultation with relevant university leadership, or in limited circumstances by the Director of University Housing and Dining Services.
 All such decisions will be documented and shared with Insurance and Risk Management Services.

 5.4.2.
 Interview meals, retirement celebrations and other university events held at restaurants are exempt from certain requirements under this policy, including registration.
 Details of the exception are maintained by Insurance and Risk Management Services.

 5.5.1.
-Any person or entity violating this university standard is subject to:
+Any person or entity violating this university standard may be subject to:

 a.
 Institutional disciplinary proceedings, if a student or employee;